paulbunyannet/bash/docker/readme.md

         2. it will run gulp
         3. it will leave open bash into the application container

-#./dock.sh -a or --all
-1. it will run the docker-start file without prompting you at anytime, it will rebuild images and redownload the dependencies (it will answer yes to both prompts)
-2. And:

-        1. it will run php artisan migrate
-        2. it will run gulp
-        3. it will leave open bash into the application container

-#./dock.sh -n or --none
-1. it will run the docker-start file without prompting you at anytime, it will not rebuild images or redownload the dependencies (it will answer no to both prompts)
-2. And:

-        1. it will run php artisan migrate
-        2. it will run gulp
-        3. it will leave open bash into the application container

 ---
 > for the flags, you can use up to three flags lets say.